Olical/impl/README.md

       <: len name, 10
 ```

-All lists are executed as in Lisp, the first item is presumed to be a function.
+All lists are executed like Lisp, the first item is presumed to be a function.
 You must use `val` to return single values and `list` to return a list without executing it.

 ## Integration